THE STORY OF OPENING DOORS

 FRANCIS APARTMENTS

-Through a collaboration with Steeple Square, Opening Doors launched a third doorway of hope at the Francis Apartments in August of 2017.
-The former St. Mary’s school, located at 1501 Jackson Street, was converted into 12 two- and three-bedroom apartments.
-Eight of the apartments are reserved for the graduates of Maria House and Teresa Shelter through our Permanent Supportive Housing program.
-This program completes our continuum of housing services for homeless women and their children in our community.
+In August 2017, through a collaboration with Steeple Square, Opening Doors launched a third doorway of hope at the Francis Apartments, and in 2023, we proudly assumed full ownership of the property.
+The former St. Mary’s school, located at 1501 Jackson Street, was transformed into 12 two- and three-bedroom apartments.
+Eight of these apartments are designated for graduates of Maria House and Teresa Shelter through our Permanent Supportive Housing program, completing our continuum of housing services for homeless women and their children in our community.

-The federal government defines affordable housing as not spending more than 30% of your income on housing.
-The majority of the families who move out of our shelters end up paying double that amount or more on housing, which is why we are seeing more repeat admissions.
-Research has shown that coupling affordable housing with supportive services is highly effective at preventing homelessness.
-Not only will Opening Doors provide supportive services to the families selected to move into the Francis Apartments, they will also subsidize the rent of the families until they secure a living wage job.
+The federal government defines affordable housing as spending no more than 30% of one’s income on housing.
+However, many families who leave our shelters end up paying twice that amount or more, leading to repeat admissions.
+Research has shown that pairing affordable housing with supportive services is highly effective in preventing homelessness.

-In January of 2023, Opening Doors took over ownership of the Francis Apartments building which will allow us to serve more women and children in our permanent supportive housing program.
+In January 2023, Opening Doors took full ownership of the Francis Apartments building, allowing us to expand our Permanent Supportive Housing program and serve even more women and children in need.